WORLD LANGUAGE PROGRAMS

 - Continue teacher professional development and learning opportunities

 Students should consult with their parents and their school counselors to determine when they should begin their foreign language study.
 The choice of which language to study can be based on personal interests and goals.

-- Foreign Language study may begin in 8th grade and students may be granted a high school credit for foreign language courses completed in 8th grade.
+- World language study may begin in 6th grade (World Language Exploratory) and students may be granted a high school credit for world language courses completed in 8th grade.

-- Advanced Placement Foreign Language courses are available in high schools where the demand is of sufficient numbers.
+- Advanced Placement and International Baccalaureate World Language courses are available in high schools where the demand is of sufficient numbers.